Storytel to acquire streaming service Audiobooks.com - entering the U.S. market

 Storytel's acquisition of Audiobooks.com lays the foundations for the company's expansion into English-language markets and underlines its pronounced growth strategy to launch into large and established audio markets.
 Today, Storytel's successful trajectory of global expansion includes more than 1.7 million subscribers, operations in 25 markets and a vast library of more than 700,000 titles and 30+ languages on a global scale.

 "I have been impressed by Audiobooks.com's success, expertise and experience in the U.S. market, as well as across the UK and Australia.
 Audiobooks.com is a growing profitable business with a consumer and partnership friendly approach that offers Storytel a new platform for growth.
-I am now looking forward to working with our teams, publishers and partners to make audiobook listening as popular on the English speaking markets as it has become in recent years in the Nordics."
+I am now looking forward to working with our teams, publishers and partners to make audiobook listening as popular on the English speaking markets as it has become in recent years in the Nordics.", says Jonas Tellander, CEO and founder of Storytel.

 "I am proud of the success that the Audiobooks.com team has achieved, positioning the company as one of the leading U.S. services for audiobooks.
 With Storytel, we join a group with an aligned vision and values that offer a solid base and global scale to address a market of hundreds of millions English-speaking consumers," says Ian Small, General Manager at Audiobooks.com, who will remain in his position following the acquisition.
 "With the combined industry expertise of Storytel and Audiobooks.com, we will continue to fuel the passion and interest of the English-speaking audiences and take our service to the next level."

-The parties have agreed not to disclose specific terms due to commercial reasons.

-The acquisition will be financed through existing funds and a newly issued SEK 500 million loan facility.
+The enterprise value for the acquisition amounts to USD 135 million on a cash and debt free basis and will be paid in cash.
+The acquisition will be financed through existing funds and a newly issued SEK 500 million bridge loan facility, with termination date in Q1 2023, with Swedbank AB (publ).
+The bridge loan has been taken as part of an amendment to the company's existing credit facility, where the company's revolving credit facility was extended for another three years and the available amount increased to SEK 850 million (from SEK 500 million).
 Subject to customary regulatory approvals, closing of the acquisition is expected to take place at the end of December 2021.

 LionTree Advisors acted as exclusive financial advisor to Audiobooks.com, and Weil, Gotshal & Manges LLP acted as legal advisor to Storytel.